 OPEN's Sexual Violence Resource Center (SVRC) continues to serve as a confidential resource for students who have experienced any form of sexual violence.
-SVRC offers free, confidential, trauma-informed services.
+The SVRC offers free, confidential, traumainformed services.
 SVRC staff work with students to help them understand their options and resources, and support survivors in making the best choices for them going forward.
 For example, staff can help by facilitating connections to ongoing counseling, medical care, and/or legal services; discussing reporting options and/or accompanying students through the University investigation and adjudication process; and/or expediting connections to other Northeastern or community resources that can best meet students' needs.

 SVRC staff can meet with students in-person in Boston and/or virtually to serve students across the global University network.
-Students can connect to this service using OPEN's confidential Sexual Violence Service Request Form: bit.ly/svrequestform.
+Students can connect to this service using OPEN's confidential Sexual Violence Service Request Form: bit.ly/svrequestform

-The SVRC offers additional resources for survivors, including grounding kits containing supplies to assist with coping with traumatic stress, and the online guide: "We Believe You Guide: Information on Trauma and Coping for Survivors of Sexual Violence."
+The SRVC offers additional resources for survivors, including grounding kits containing supplies to assist with coping with traumatic stress, and the online guide "We Believe You Guide: Information on Trauma and Coping for Survivors of Sexual Violence".
 This guide reviews common symptoms of trauma and self-care suggestions for survivors.

-Northeastern offers mental health services for students through Find@Northeastern, 24/7 mental health support via phone at 877.233.9477 (US), 855.229.9797 (Canada), and 781.457.7777 (International).
+University Health & Counseling Services (UHCS) offers confidential medical and mental health support for students affected by sexual violence.
+As an extension of mental health services at Northeastern, Find@Northeastern offers 24/7 mental health support via phone at 877.233.9477 (US), 855.229.9797 (Canada), and 781.457.7777 (International).
 Find@Northeastern can also connect students to free, unlimited counseling sessions in the community.